parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 ---

 ## Where Can I Get Help?
 - **National Health Service (NHS)** – outpatient and community therapy teams, including Occupational Therapists.
 Referral pathways vary by area.
 In most places your GP will be able to refer to occupational therapy.
 - **Adult Social Care** – Some occupational therapists work within Adult Social Care services.
 Other social care professionals, such as social workers, can also help you with advice and equipment.
 You can find contact details for your social services on your council website or can ask at your GP.
 - **Voluntary sector** – Charities and third sector organisations may be able to help.
-They can offer some support and some have short-term equipment hire services.
+They can offer some support, and some have short-term equipment hire services.
 - **Private sector** – Local pharmacies and disability shops are common on the high street.
 You can also find a wide range of providers online.

-For more details see the _Services & Groups_ page.
+For more details see the <a href="/learn/further-support/services-and-groups" class="internal-link">_Services & Groups_</a> page.

 ---

 ## My Experience
 People affected by Parkinson’s describe their experiences:

 > “As an OT, we might assess somebody shopping, cooking, cleaning, to see how they manage washing, transfers in and out of the bath, up and down steps.
 To see where the difficulty lies and what we could then try to do to lessen that difficulty.
 And also, we encourage graded activity, somebody who isn’t doing much to gradually get back into doing more.”
-> — _Occupational Therapist_
+> _(Occupational Therapist)_

+--

 ## More Information